|

 - SMTP Requires Authentication: Yes.

-* Use the same username/password as POP3
+* Use the same username/password as Incoming Mail Server (POP3

 - Secure Server Authentication: No